SGDInstitute/apollo/content/collections/pages/sgdinstitute/mission.md

                 content:
                   -
                     type: text
-                    text: 'We uplift the voices of systemically disadvantaged students and colleagues as well as act as accomplices to all those participating in anti-oppression work.'
+                    text: 'We act to improve conditions for queer and trans people across the Midwest, informed by and prioritizing the most marginalized within our community.
+We collaborate with and support others engaged in anti-oppression work.'
             right_content:
               -
                 type: heading